 If you are not technically inclined, using a new tool like project management software can be a bit intimidating.
 Not to worry—we’ll take a more detailed look into some of the features and functionality you can expect to see in the project management software you decide to use.

 As this article does not focus on a specific software product, provider, or vendor, we’ll take an agnostic view of the more common features of project management systems and software.
 Regardless of the specific product or vendor, the following are core functionalities in project management software:

-Many project management apps allow users to complete project planning work such as creating task or activities lists, allocating project resources (people, equipment, and materials) to activities, and identifying task dependencies.
+Many project management apps such as project planning tools help users to complete their work such as creating task or activities lists, allocating project resources (people, equipment, and materials) to activities, and identifying task dependencies.